-About 36 minutes from park
+About 20 miles from park

-Brightlingsea, Colchester CO7 0HHVisit Website
+Brightlingsea, Colchester CO7 0HH

 Lying at the mouth of the River Colne and offering lovely views out to sea towards Mersea Island, Brightlingsea Beach is a beautiful place to visit on the south east coast.
 Popular for its sandy beach which is lined with colourful huts, Brightlingsea used to be a notable fishing and shipbuilding area, but nowadays is more famous for yachting.
 There are local sailing and yachting clubs at Brightlingsea Harbour, as well as a boating lake, outdoor lido, skate park and playground along the promenade.
 Brightlingsea Beach has a Blue Flag award, considered the gold standard for beaches.
 It’s also recommended by the Marine Conservation Society for its five-star water quality.
 It has a pleasant, uncommercialised feel, perfect for enjoying yourself away from the crowds of a packed beach resort on a warm, sunny day.
 Whether you’re exploring the rich maritime history of the local area, visiting during an international sailing event or just relaxing in the sun and building sandcastles with your kids, you can also enjoy a lovely walk along one of the seawalls, spotting birds and wildlife as you go.